-Neill's Legacy
+Neill's Story

 Neill Conor Gorman was born in St. Louis, MO on February 26, 1982.
-He was son of Maureen O’Connell Gorman of Tyngsborough, MA and Dr. John Gorman of Nashua, NH.
+He was the son of Maureen O’Connell Gorman of Tyngsborough, MA and Dr. John Gorman of Nashua, NH.

 He had a passion and talent for creative writing as early as second grade.
 During that year, his teacher wrote him a short letter expressing admiration for and enjoyment of his stories, and encouraged him to continue using his imagination for writing.

 Before attending THS, in Grade 7 Neill was invited to participate in the John Hopkins Math and Verbal Talent Search.
 Subsequently, he took the College Board’s SAT and placed with distinction in VERBAL by scoring higher than the average college-bound Grade 12 student.
-He was among a group recognized in a certificate awarding ceremony at BU.
+He was among a group recognized in a certificate awarding ceremony at Boston University.

 Following his classes, school sports and activities at THS, he frequently went to one of his five jobs, sometimes at two different Tyngsborough locales in one evening.
 His favorite volunteer work during this time was working with the elderly at Senior Centers.